paigen11/file-read-challenge/README.md

 The indiv18.zip file contains several files in the archive, some of which are quite large.
 The zip file alone can take 5+ minutes to download, depending on connection speed.

-The main file in the zip: `itcont.txt`, is quite large.
-It can only be processed by the `readFileEventStream.js` file, the other two scripts in this repository can't handle the 2.55GB file size in memory (Node.js can only hold about 1.5GB in memory at one time).*
+The main file in the zip: `itcont.txt`, is the largest in size at 2.55 GiB.
+It can only be processed by the `readFileEventStream.js` script file, the other two scripts in this repository can't handle the file size in memory.
+Node.js can only hold about 1.5GB in memory at one time.*

 *Caveat: You can override the standard Node memory limit using the CLI arugment `max-old-space-size=XYZ`.
-To run, pass in `node --max-old-space-size=8192 <FILE NAME>.js` (this will increase Node's memory limit to 8gb - just be careful not to make it too large that Node kills off other processes or crashes because its run out of memory)
+To run, pass in `node --max-old-space-size=8192 <FILE NAME>.js` This will increase Node's memory limit to 8 GiB - just be careful not to make the value so large that Node kills off other processes or crashes because it runs out of memory.

 ### To Run
 Before the first run, run `npm install` from the command line to install the `event-stream` and `performance.now` packages from Node.
+You may want to check the package.json file to adjust which versions of the external modules you are installing.

 Add the file path for one of the files (could be the big one `itcont.txt` or any of its smaller siblings in the `indiv18` folder that were just downloaded), and type the command `node <FILE_NAME_TO_RUN>` in the command line.